jhalterman/lyra/README.md

 # Lyra

-*Fault tolerant RabbitMQ client*
+*High availability RabbitMQ client*

 ## Introduction

 Dealing with failure is a fact of life in distributed systems.
-Lyra is a [RabbitMQ](http://www.rabbitmq.com/) client that embraces failure, allowing for AMQP resources such as connections, channels and consumers to be automatically recovered when server or network failures occur.
+Lyra is a [RabbitMQ](http://www.rabbitmq.com/) client that helps you achieve high availability in your services by embracing failure, allowing for AMQP resources such as connections, channels and consumers to be automatically recovered when server or network failures occur.

 #### Features